ibm-cloud-docs/discovery/sdu.md

 An imported model is intended to be used without any further annotations.
 The model will be completely overwritten if you continue annotating after importing it.
 If you plan to import a model into a new collection, it is a good best practice to create a new collection that contains only 1 document, import the model, then upload the remainder of your documents.

-## Best practices for annotating documents and tables
+## Best practices for annotating documents
 {: #bestpractices}

-Table annotation is in beta release.
-A statement explaining beta features can be found [here](/docs/services/discovery?topic=discovery-release-notes#beta-features).
-{: important}

 - Follow all guidelines and use consistent labeling on all documents
 - Do not label whitespace